roualdes/bridgestan/paper/paper.md

-`BridgeStan` enables memory allocated in the host language, for now Julia, Python, and R, to be reused within Stan; though any language with a C foreign function interface could be similarly shimmed to access Stan methods.
+`BridgeStan` enables memory allocated in the host language, for now Julia, Python, and R, to be reused within Stan; though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
 By avoiding unnecessary copies of vectors created in the host language, `BridgeStan` is a zero-cost abstraction built upon Stan's numerically efficient math library.